bsondermann/BlackboxSticksExporter/README.md

 BlackboxSticksExporter is used to export Sticks from multiple Blackbox Logs at the same time (Multithreaded batch export).
 The videos are in the .mov file format and feature transparency.

 Usage:
+1. run the BlackboxSticksExporter.exe and close it to create the directories
-1. move all .BFL files in the /LOG directory
+2. move all .BFL files in the /LOG directory
-2. open the settings.xml file with any editor and check the settings
+3. open the settings.xml file with any editor and check the settings
-3. run the BlackboxSticksExporter.exe and wait until all the files are done.
+4. run the BlackboxSticksExporter.exe and wait until all the files are done.
-4. the exported videos are now located in the /OUTPUT directory.
+5. the exported videos are now located in the /OUTPUT directory.

 Features:
 - variable Framerate / Resolution / Tail length / Border (Shadow) / Background